Why Exposure Management is a Must-Have to Reduce Cyber Risk

 When a single attack can have deep and lasting consequences for revenue, reputation, and regulatory compliance, detecting and responding to attacks isn’t enough.
 By that point, the damage is already done.

-In an effort to avoid the unpredictable fallout from a breach, cyber security strategies increasingly emphasize proactive measures aimed at preventing attacks before they happen.
+In an effort to avoid the unpredictable fallout from a breach, cybersecurity strategies increasingly emphasize proactive measures aimed at preventing attacks before they happen.
 This is known as exposure management.

 What is Exposure Management?